 I wanted more, though, than just an adventure.
 Young and idealistic, I wanted to make a difference—somehow.
 I also wanted to continue my studies.
 I had spent my entire life up to this point in school or research labs, eventually finding my way to climate science.

 It was a major leap from the classroom to the open road, and in retrospect, I realize my education was more theory than practice.
 In college, I studied physics because I enjoyed it, not because I thought it would make me employable or improve the world.
 For my master's degree, I pursued interdisciplinary environmental science, choosing the most abstract of global problems—climate change—for the same reasons.
 I found it fascinating how carbon dioxide cycled through the earth's biosphere, lithosphere, atmosphere, and oceans, and how this odorless, invisible gas could alter the world's climate.
-It's such an academic topic that even today large portions of the country find it easy to ignore what nearly every scientist agrees on: it's getting warmer because of our pollution, and this warming isn't good.

 I was researching this issue in the years before An Inconvenient Truth, before climate change emerged as a part of the national discussion.
 Through reading scientific papers and attending lab group meetings, I became convinced that climate change poses a real and significant threat to our civilization, and that few people understood the magnitude of the challenge.
 I also realized that my dream ride offered me an opportunity: I could get attention.
 So I decided to "ride to raise awareness of climate change."
 I purchased the domain rideforclimate.com, where I would blog about how global warming was affecting the places I biked through.
 I devised an ad-hoc strategy to go to the media and visit schools as I traveled, speaking to journalists and students about climate change.

 In my head, it was a great idea.
 In practice, I had no idea how I would enact this plan in Latin America.
 I didn't even know how to say "carbon dioxide" in Spanish when I started.
-And I cared more about raising awareness in the U.S. than in distant lands, given the U.S. pollutes far more than South and Central America.
+And I cared more about raising awareness in the U.S. than in distant lands, given that the U.S. pollutes far more than South and Central America.
 And never mind that the original goal of my journey was adventure and not activism, or that we aren't going to solve climate change through multi-year bicycle vacations.
 I was just as ignorant about my activist goals as I was about how I would travel in Latin America.

 At the border with Mexico, though, just a month into my ride, none of these thoughts were on my mind.
 I didn't know what lay ahead or how it would affect me.
 I was just excited that the adventure was here, and that I was about to cross into Latin America.
 I didn't know my exact route, or who I would meet, or how I'd raise awareness; I only knew that I'd ride south for months on end, until I ran out of road.
 I took a deep breath, inhaling the crisp December desert air, and pedaled toward the frontier.